Who should use this guide?

 If you already have a form on your website and want to add Address, Email or Phone Validation, this guide will get you up and running as quickly as possible.
 We have made integrating our services as simple as possible, with the majority of the process guiding you through step by step.
 You are not expected to have any technical expertise, but a basic understanding of HTML would be an advantage.
+For more advanced, customised installations, please see our API pages:How to use this guide

 This guide covers how to integrate Address Validation, Email Validation and Phone Validation.
-Much of the setup process is the same for all three services - the following sections are universal across all three:
+Much of the setup process is the same for all three services - the following sections are universal across all three:- Adding the Loqate Tag to your site

 To get started, log into your Loqate account, select Add service from the top of the page then click the Start setup button under Address, Email and Phone Verification.